The secondary faculty at the School of Public Health includes 86 members from across the university.

 Nathaniel Dell, PhD, is a clinical social worker and an assistant professor of psychiatry.
 He uses evidence-based approaches to promote the well-being of people living with both mental illnesses and substance use disorder, and leverages big data to identify the needs of hard-to-reach populations such as refugees, people who are unhoused, and survivors of human trafficking.

-Bradley Evanoff, MD, MPH, is the Richard A. and Elizabeth Henby Sutter Professor of Occupational, Industrial and Environmental Medicine, and director of the Division of General Medicine and Geriatrics at WashUMedicine.
+Bradley Evanoff, MD, MPH, is the Richard A. and Elizabeth Henby Sutter Professor of Occupational, Industrial and Environmental Medicine.
 Evanoff studies the epidemiology and prevention of work-related injuries and illnesses, work-related musculoskeletal disorders, and workplace health promotion, including mental health.

-Mark A. Fiala, MSW, PhD, is an assistant professor of medicine in the Division of Oncology at WashU Medicine.
+Mark A. Fiala, MSW, PhD, is an assistant professor of medicine in the Division of Oncology.
 His work focuses on cancer disparities, including how social determinants of health such as race, socioeconomic status and insurance coverage impact treatment decisions and health outcomes for people with cancer.

-Elvin Geng, MD, MPH, is a professor of medicine in the Division of Infectious Diseases at WashU Medicine and co-director of the School of Public Health’s Dissemination & Implementation Science Innovation Research Network (DISIRN).
+Elvin Geng, MD, MPH, is a professor of medicine in the Division of Infectious Diseases and co-director of SPH’s Dissemination & Implementation Science Innovation Research Network (DISIRN).
 Using the lens of implementation science, he conducts research to optimize the use of evidence-based interventions to end the HIV epidemic as a public-health threat.

 Ige A. George, MD, MS is an associate professor of medicine in the Division of Infectious Diseases.
 He specializes in the epidemiology and treatment of infections in people with compromised immune systems such as organ-transplant recipients and patients with tuberculosis.

-Jeffrey I. Gordon, MD, is the Dr. Robert J. Glaser Distinguished University Professor at WashU Medicine.
+Jeffrey I. Gordon, MD, is the Dr. Robert J. Glaser Distinguished University Professor and a professor of pathology and immunology.
 Gordon is credited with founding the field of gut microbiome research.
 His body of work has opened up the vast new therapeutic potential for the microbiome, exemplified by his identification of ways to repair the gut microbiomes of children with malnutrition and restore their healthy growth.

-Mark Huffman, MPH, MD, is the William Bowen Endowed Professor of Medicine in the Division of Cardiology, co-director of the Global Health Center in the Department of Medicine, and co-director of the School of Public Health’s Global Health Futures Innovation Research Network.
+Mark Huffman, MPH, MD, is the William Bowen Endowed Professor of Medicine in the Division of Cardiology, co-director of the Global Health Center in the Department of Medicine, and co-director of SPH’s Global Health Futures Innovation Research Network.
 His research focuses on cardiovascular implementation science, health systems and health policy with an aim of improving cardiovascular health and health care globally.

-Juliet Iwelunmor, PhD, is a professor of medicine in the Division of Infectious Diseases at WashU Medicine and a passionate advocate for sustaining evidence-based health interventions.
+Juliet Iwelunmor, PhD, is a professor of medicine in the Division of Infectious Diseases and a passionate advocate for sustaining evidence-based health interventions.
 She uses participatory research to study how to make impactful interventions last by amplifying the voices of communities and young people in these health interventions.

-Karen Joynt Maddox, MPH, MD, is an associate professor of medicine in the Cardiology Division at WashU Medicine and the co-director of the School of Public Health’s Policy and Structural Solutions (PS2) Innovation Research Network.
+Karen Joynt Maddox, MPH, MD, is an associate professor of medicine in the Cardiology Division and the co-director of SPH’s Policy and Structural Solutions (PS2) Innovation Research Network.
 She studies health equity, and her main areas of research are quantifying inequities in health-care quality and outcomes for historically marginalized populations, and evaluating the impact of federal and state health policies on quality, outcomes and cost.

 Allison A. King, MD, MPH, PhD, is the Fred M. Saigh Distinguished Chair in Pediatric Research at WashU Medicine.
 She investigates the factors that influence a child’s learning opportunities, including the impact of chronic diseases such as sickle cell disease and brain tumors on cognitive function.
 She also employs implementation science methods to enhance the care and outcomes for affected children.